Your Employees Care About Social Responsibility — You Should Too

-But to reap the benefits of embarking on CSR initiatives, companies have to be strategic in communicating their good deeds.
-After all, employees can’t be proud of something they aren’t aware of.
+But to reap the benefits of corporate social responsibility initiatives, companies have to be strategic in communicating their good deeds.
+After all, employees can’t be proud of something that they aren’t aware of.

-Often, leaders at the highest levels of an organization have the most positive view of their companies’ CSR initiatives.
+Often, leaders at the highest levels of an organization have the most positive view of their companies’ corporate social responsibility work.
 “These top-level managers are likely to have a strong sense of ownership of CSR initiatives because they are responsible for making the decisions about CSR initiatives,” says Stawiski.
 “And it follows that they would likely have a positive view of the policies they helped create.”

-Employees at lower levels of the organization may report lower levels of perceived CSR because they aren’t aware of all the initiatives that the C-suite knows about.
+Employees at lower levels of the organization may report lower levels of commitment, partially because they aren’t aware of all the social responsibility initiatives that the C-suite knows about.

 To maximize any internal CSR benefits, senior executives should remember that not everyone knows what they know.
-As they publicize their efforts, there are two points to keep in mind:
+As they publicize their efforts, there are 2 points to keep in mind:

-- Share tangible positive outcomes.
-For example, show how much money or paper has been saved through a sustainability initiative to reduce paper waste.
+- Share tangible positive outcomes and real impact.
+For example, communicate exactly how much money and paper has been saved through a sustainability initiative to reduce paper waste.

 - Don’t make “much ado about nothing.”
-In other words, be sure the programs and policies are actually making a difference, and that you really have something great to share.
+In other words, be sure your CSR programs and policies are actually making a difference, and that you really have something great to share.

 In addition to communicating your organization’s CSR efforts, make an effort to get employees at all levels of your organization involved.
-Companies who do a great job at leveraging their CSR efforts embed the initiatives into their employees’ jobs.
+Companies who do a great job at leveraging their social responsibility initiatives embed them into their employees’ jobs.
 Multiple advantages of this approach include: